imagej/imagej.github.io/_pages/plugins/trackmate/custom-spot-feature-analyzer-algorithms.md

 {% include notice icon="info" content='Feature analyzers are executed in order according to **increasing priority**.
 This means that analyzers with the greatest priority are executed last.' %}

 By convention, if your feature analyzer depends on the features calculated by N other analyzers, you take the larger priority of these analyzers, and add 1.
-In our case, we depend on the {% include github org='fiji' repo='TrackMate' source='fiji/plugin/trackmate/features/spot/SpotIntensityAnalyzerFactory.java' label='SpotIntensityAnalyzerFactory' %}, which as a priority of 0 (the default if the parameter is unspecified).
+In our case, we depend on the {% include github org='fiji' repo='TrackMate' branch='master' source='fiji/plugin/trackmate/features/spot/SpotIntensityAnalyzerFactory.java' label='SpotIntensityAnalyzerFactory' %}, which as a priority of 0 (the default if the parameter is unspecified).
 So quite logically, we set the priority of our analyzer to be 1.
 This ensures the proper execution order.

 ## Wrapping up